 After Paul declares, HE [THE FATHER] HAS PUT ALL THINGS IN SUBJECTION UNDER HIS [SON'S] FEET, he feels compelled to point out that He [The Father] is excepted who put all things in subjection to Him [Jesus]: the Father did not place Himself IN SUBJECTION UNDER HIS [SON'S] FEET along with all else!
-(What an overthrow of divine order that would be were it possible!
-What a heresy could have developed were Paul not so explicit!)
+What an overthrow of divine order that would be were it possible!
+What a heresy could have developed were Paul not so explicit!
 To clarify the matter even further, Paul declares that When all things are subjected to [Christ], then the Son Himself also will be subjected to the One [the Father] who subjected all things to Him.
-It was the Father who was the Prime Mover in bringing all thing in subjection to Christ, and now, in turn, Christ hands over the kingdom to the God and Father while remaining in subjection to Him.
+It was the Father who was the Prime Mover in bringing all thing in subjection to Christ, and now, in turn, Christ hands over the kingdom to God, even the Father while remaining in subjection to Him.

-The Son became incarnate, went to the cross, rose, established the church, brought on the Great Tribulation and the demise of His enemies and the salvation of all Israel at the end of it, established His Kingdom and vanquished His foes at the end of it, and cast Satan into the Lake of Fire - for one purpose, and one purpose only: so that God may be all in all.
+The Son became incarnate, went to the cross, rose, established the church, brought on the Great Tribulation and the demise of His enemies and the salvation of all Israel at the end of it, established His Kingdom, vanquished His foes at the end of it, and cast Satan into the Lake of Fire - for one purpose, and one purpose only: so that God may be all in all.

 What does it mean that God may be all in all?
 Here's another phrase that may easily be glossed over.
 If